aled1027/NoteTracker/readme.txt

-- not exiting correctly...
-- add those macro things to header files

 NoteTracker is a c++ application for keeping track of *.txt files located in various places on your computer.
 To add a note, the user enters the path of the text file (either relative or absolute path) and the nickname they want to give the file.
 A sqlite3 databse stores these for easy use.

 To use: